 - 1.1Provide (an area or group of people) with a product or service: a telecommunications company that serves southern New EnglandMore example sentences

 - The basic initial idea is to have small buses, serving local areas providing daytime services to those most needing them.

 - Would it be better to have a team of priests in a central house serving a group of parishes?

 - As a market hall serving a bustling group of traders and agricultural merchants, it must have been perfect for the job.

-- 1.2 [no object] Be employed as a member of the armed forces: he had hoped to serve with the Medical CorpsMore example sentences
+- 1.2 [no object] Be employed as a member of the armed forces: a military engineer who served with the armyMore example sentences

 - He passed this pride on to his children who he encouraged to serve in the Armed Forces.